-For your information, NVMe SSDs are faster when compared to SATA SSDs.
-For example, the popular Samsung 970 Evo Plus SSD (NVMe) offers read/write speeds up to 3500/3300 MB/s, whereas the Samsung 860 Evo (SATA) offers read/write speeds up to 550/520 MB/s.
+To note, NVMe SSDs are faster than SATA SSDs.
+As an illustration, the well-known Samsung 970 Evo Plus SSD (NVMe) provides read/write speeds up to 3500/3300 MB/s, while the Samsung 860 Evo (SATA) provides read/write speeds up to 550/520 MB/s.

 How to check if your PC has SATA Or NVMe SSD on Windows 11/10?

-Check if SSD is SATA or NVMe using Disk Management.
+Check if the SSD is SATA or NVMe using Disk Management.

-Check if SSD is SATA or NVMe using Task Manager.
+Check if the SSD is SATA or NVMe using Task Manager.

 Step 4.
 Note down the model No of your hard disk and perform a web search to know if it is an NVMe or SATA SSD.

 Check if SSD is SATA or NVMe using a third-party Tool.

 There are plenty of tools available over the internet to provide detailed information about your PC’s hardware, including SSD type.
 One of the most popular tools out there is SSD-Z which is free to use.
 SSD-Z freeware tool can easily check if your SSD is SATA or NVMe.
 To check whether the SSD is SATA or NVMe, do the following steps:-